Kalen Brunson

 Kalen Brunson (born 17 April 2009) is a Bermudian professional footballer who plays as a midfielder for club Queens Park Rangers.
 He is a Bermuda youth international.

 Club career

 Queens Park Rangers

 Born in Bermuda, Brunson joined Queens Park Rangers in December 2024, having previously played for his boyhood club, PHC Zebras.
 In April 2025, he signed a two-year scholarship with the club, committing his future until June 2027.

 On 12 August 2025, he made his first-team debut for Queens Park Rangers in a 3–2 away defeat to Plymouth Argyle in the EFL Cup, replacing fellow academy graduate debutant, Jaiden Putman with four minutes remaining.
+Brunson is also listed as a graduate of the AF Global Football academy programme.

 International career

 On 8 February 2025, Brunson first made his Bermudian national youth team debut for the under-17 side during a 6–1 defeat to Curaçao.
 Just under a week later, he scored a hat-trick in their 5–0 away victory over Turks and Caicos Islands.